 Metadata for imagery and gridded data

-Exchange set metadata for Product Specifications dealing with imagery and gridded information is the same as for ordinary vector datasets (clauses B-12.1.1 – B-12.1.4), extended with additional metadata elements and attributes specific to imagery or gridded data.
-S-100 Part 4b describes the additional metadata elements, which are defined in detail in ISO 19115-2.
+Exchange set metadata for Product Specifications dealing with imagery and gridded information is the same as for ordinary vector datasets (clauses B-12.1.1 – B-12.1.4), extended with an additional metadata attribute for grid resolution.

-The Exchange Catalogue for such products will be as for vector data products.
-As for vector data, the Product Specification team may define additional product-specific metadata elements and attributes in conformance with S-100 Appendix 4a-E. ISO-defined elements and attributes should be in the ISO metadata file.
+The Exchange Catalogue for coverage products should be developed in the same way as for vector products – by restricting the S-100 Exchange Catalogue model to prohibit unneeded elements and attributes, add product-specificconstraints and specify product-specifc values for relevant attributes.

 Embedded metadata

 Certain metadata may be embedded in dataset headers (ISO 8211 and GML formats – S-100 Parts 10a and 10b) or defined attributes and groups (HDF5 format – Part 10c).
 While specifying embedded metadata is up to individual Product Specifications, this guideline recommends that only metadata considered essential to identifying and reading the dataset should be embedded.
 Examples are dataset name, persistent global identifier and MRN (if any); as well as bounding box, number of objects of each type and CRS identification.
 Gridded data products may encode spatial representation information such as grid spacing and grid bounding box as metadata for individual features.
 Gridded data products may also encode structural metadata such as a code indicating the type of grid (regular, irregular, etc).

+Discovery metadata case-by-case instructions

+While the metadata section covers all the cases and values pertaining to metadata for new editions, updates, reissues, and cancellations of datasets and support files, it can be difficult for application and tool developers to figure out what metadata to use when and what values metadata fields must have under different circumetances.
+Product Specification authors are encouraged to describe each such scenario (new edition, update, etc.) in separate sub-clauses, describing:

+The circumstances in which a dataset must be issued as a new edition, updated, reissued, or cancelled.

+What metadata must be provided within the Exchange Catalogue in each scenario, incuding which metadata classes and attributes are mandatory, which are inapplicable, and what values are appropriate for included metadata attributes.

+Such clauses may be easier for application developers and data producers to find when placed under a “Production Processes” section, however their placement in the Product Specification documents is at the discretion of Product Specification developers.

 Metadata for services